Arduino Projects By Mike, K4ICY

 As for programming with the FastLED library, there's a lot of information out there and one great YouTube tutorial series to watch is at:

 shown in the following wiring diagram, a 6 x 13 element panel can be

 created by breaking down the provided panel to give you a 6 x 10

 element section.
-The LED wafers should always point the same
+The LED wafers should always be oriented in

-direction which is best for not only wiring, but the viewing angle (and
+direction, which is obvious for easy wiring, but the viewing angle (and

-color fringing effect) of RGB sub-elements as viewed from a distinct
+color fringing effect) of RGB sub-elements will be controlled.

 for the preview column jewels.

 If you wish to go the snap-panel route, follow the diagram above.
 The green wire path shown, represents the data signal line from the Arduino.
 You must insert a resistor (330 to 1k ohm) in the data line or the first LED may fail.
 This is a documented issue noted by other builders.
 The data line is daisy-changed between each LED wafer [from D-Out to D-In] and my sketch, by default, requires a "Zig-Zag" wiring pattern from bottom-right to top left as viewed from the back of the panel.
 LED #1 will be the one on the bottom right when viewed from the front.
 "Serpentine" wiring or any other scheme can be used as well except you will have to alter the part of the sketch that assigns each LED a number to match each corresponding X-Y array position.
 The FastLED library also offers a convenient command to interpret different wiring schemes.

 should be distributed via 'rails' along the sides